Marking 2.0 header guide for Grader

 The header contains several different types of information and actions, an it is an important tool in your marking process.
-In this article we will describe what the header contains, and how you can use it.
+This article goes through the different parts of the header, such as the committee selector and the event logs.

 In this article, the header is divided into a left and a right part, and we will go through the different parts.